camunda/camunda-docs-static/get-started/content/spring/project-setup.md

 ## Create a new Maven Project in Eclipse

-First, we set up a new Apache Maven based project in eclipse.
+First, we set up a new Apache Maven based project in Eclipse.
 Let's call it *loanapproval-spring*.
-The screenshot to the left illustrates the settings we choose.
+The screenshot below illustrates the settings we choose.
 As we are deploying a web application, make sure to select `Packaging: war`.

 {{< img src="../img/eclipse-new-project.png" >}}